The Ultimate One-Week Ghana Itinerary | Updated for 2023

 While in Accra, it’s easy to get an Uber to take you around the city.
 Note, most won’t accept your ride unless you are paying in cash, so I recommend that you do carry enough cash on you at all times.
 And make sure to select the “cash” payment option on your uber app.
 Note, you may have to restart the app once in Ghana for the option to show up.

 When traveling outside of Accra, I honestly think its best for you to hire a driver to take you to your various destinations.
 We paid about $100/per person to have a dedicated driver for 6 days, which is not bad if you ask me.
-We used the Sam Car Rental Company, if you are interested.
+Here is an option for you to easily book a similar experience yourself.

 When to Go to Ghana